 Should I be in self-isolation?

 The Government's advice is to self-isolate if:

-people with symptoms that may be caused by coronavirus (COVID-19) who are waiting for a test result, or who have not been tested and do not require hospital treatment, who must remain at home until they are well
+you have symptoms that may be caused by COVID-19 but are waiting are waiting for a test result, or if you have not been tested and do not require hospital treatment, you must remain at home you are well

 Should I be shielding?

 If you have been advised that you are clinically extremely vulnerable this will be because:

 - you have one or more conditions that put you at risk of serious illness if you catch COVID-19, or

 - your clinician or GP has added you to the Shielded Patient List because, based on their clinical judgement, they deem to you be at higher risk.